openzfs/openzfs-docs/docs/Project and Community/Signing Keys.rst

 All tagged ZFS on Linux
-`releases <https://github.com/zfsonlinux/zfs/releases>`__ are signed by the official maintainer for that branch.
+`releases <https://github.com/zfsonlinux/zfs/releases>`__ are signed by one of the official maintainers.
 These signatures are automatically verified by GitHub and can be checked locally by downloading the maintainers public key.